-Every so often I remember that the purpose of writing a blog like this is to sell my books – and the arrival of a royalties statement this week reminded me that I don’t do nearly enough of that.
+Every so often I remember that the purpose of writing a blog like this is to sell my book.
 So here is an update on the Williamson Papers and why you should be reading them.
-Endeavour now publish a box set of all three together for a ludicrously cheap £5.99.
 [NB There are major spoilers here, so don’t read on if you don’t want any idea of how things end.]

 The first book of the Williamson Papers is The White Rajah.
 It introduces us to John Williamson, a young man who runs away from farming life in Devon to go to sea in search of adventure.
 He finds it when he becomes the companion of James Brooke, the first White Rajah of Sarawak.

 James Brooke is an amazing figure.
 (I’ve written about his real-life history HERE.)
 Brooke arrives in Sarawak (in Borneo) in 1839 and is made ruler by Muda Hassim, the Bendahara of Brunei.
 He starts with nothing but the most liberal and humane of intentions, yet goes on to preside over a massacre so terrible that it leads to protests half a world away in London.
 It’s a fascinating story of how the high ideals of some Europeans produced such terrible outcomes when applied to other peoples’ countries.

 WHY READ IT?
 It’s got pirates and headhunters and battles and loads of excitement.
 This is the background for a story about a good man who ends up doing terrible things and how this affects the man who loves him.
 There’s a lesson for today in the story about good and evil in the mid-19th century.